dapf73/cv/sre.md

 Handling the DevOps software flow from development to production in their private cloud ([Open Nebula](https://opennebula.io)) for corporate sites.
 The CMS of choice was [Chef](https://www.chef.io).
-Worked with Devand QA teams to ensure their code went through a proper dev-to-production lifecycle, collecting information for continuous improvement, and architecting the platform to meet the needs of the software.
+Worked with Dev and QA teams to ensure their code went through a proper dev-to-production lifecycle, collecting information for continuous improvement, and architecting the platform to meet the needs of the software.

 Acting as a liaison between development and different teams providing the